 Docker, an open source technology, is used primarily for developing / shipping and running applications.
-Docker enables you to segregate the applications from your underlying infrastructure, so that the software delivery is quicker than ever.
+Docker enables you to segregate the applications from your underlying infrastructure so that the software delivery is quicker than ever.
 Management of infrastructure is made simple and easy via Docker, as it can be managed just the same way how we can manage our own applications.
 Bringing in the advantages of Docker for shipping, testing, deploying the code – we can significantly reduce the delay between the development stages to hosting the same code on Production.

 Docker provides the flexibility of packaging and running the application in a loosely coupled environment that surpasses the hardware related boundaries called as a Container.
-The levels of isolation and also th Docker security makes it possible to run many containers at the same time on a host which is Docker enabled.
+The levels of isolation and also the Docker security makes it possible to run many containers at the same time on a host which is Docker enabled.
 Containers can be thought of as the Virtual Computers but with the only difference of reduced OS.
 In other words, Containers are light weighted as they do not really need to run on a hypervisor but can run directly on the Host machine’s Kernel.
 This also means that there can be more containers on a given Docker enabled host than if it were to be using Virtual machines.
-Irony here is that you can run Docker containers within hosts which are virtual machines itself!
+An irony here is that you can run Docker containers within hosts which are virtual machines itself!